civicrm/civicrm-dev-docs/docs/documentation/markdown.md

 Rules:

-* Use absolute URLs which begin with a forward slash.
+* Use links which begin with a forward slash.
 (The root directory is the `docs` folder.)
     * Exception: when you are linking to a section within the current page, use only the fragment which corresponds to that heading (beginning with `#`, as in example 4 above.).
 (Also consider [specifying a custom heading ID](#custom-heading-ids) to prevent broken links if the heading is later renamed.)
 * Append `.md` when linking to a page.
-* If you are linking to a page which is named `index.md`, then include `index.md` in the URL (even though your link will technically still work if you don't).
+* If you are linking to a page which is named `index.md`, then include `index.md` in the path (even though your link will technically still work if you don't).
 * If you're linking to a section within a page (other than the current one), then do it as shown in example 3 above (even though some some other variants will also work).
-* Do not use syntax like `[Link Text][url]` which defines the URL in a separate part of the document (even though it will technically work).
+* Do not use syntax like `[Link Text][path]` which defines the path in a separate part of the document (even though it will technically work).

-Reasons for these internal URL standards:
+Reasons for these internal link standards:

 * Following the rules above helps us avoid broken links.
 * MkDocs will detect broken links when building books, but only if the links are absolute and end with `.md`.